krobbi/clac/README.md

 ```

 Variable names consist of one or more ASCII letters or underscores with digits
 allowed after the first character.
-All variables are global.

 ## Blocks
 Zero or more expressions can be grouped into a block by surrounding them with